ermwhatesigma/SigmaOS/README.md

 ```
 This is an example to save the resulution into 1440p there is also for 1080p and 720p.
 This is all i have to explain.
 You can dig the rest out your self 😄

+# V2.1
+V2.1 just got released it still has some bugs like wifi and ethernet drivers i'll try to fix them assoon as possible in V2.2
+Fixed the sig -h and also the nano.
+But i still need to fix the wifi ethernet and install ssd funxtions.